Borroso/ExploratoryDataAnalysis_p1/README.md

 DO

 * Review the source code.
-* Keep an open mind and focus on the positive.≤/li>
+* Keep an open mind and focus on the positive.
 * When in doubt, err on the side of giving too many points, rather than giving too few.
 * Ask yourself if a plot might answer a question for the person who created it.
 * Remember that not everyone has the same statistical background and knowledge.